 The apportionment of funds to Groups and Subsections shall be on a yearly basis and at the discretion of the Executive Committee.

 Bylaw XIV — Baekeland Award

 An award may be presented by the North Jersey Section biennially.
 The Award is known as the Leo Hendrick Baekeland Award of the North Jersey Section, Inc., American Chemical Society.
 The date of the founding thereof was September 1944, and the first award was made in May 1945.
 Its purpose shall be made to commemorate the technical and industrial achievements of Leo Hendrick Baekeland and to encourage younger chemists to emulate his example.
 It shall consist of a gold medal and $5,000.
-The Award shall be made by a Jury, as set forth below, to an American chemist who is not yet 40 years old prior to January 1 of the year of the Award and who is adjudged worthy of the Award.
+The Award shall be made by a Jury, as set forth below, to a US-based chemist who is not yet 40 years old prior to January 1 of the year of the Award and who is adjudged worthy of the Award.
 It shall be given in recognition of accomplishment in pure or industrial chemistry, as characterized by the initiative, creativeness, leadership, and perseverance of the individual and indicated by published or unpublished evidence.
 “Accomplishment” for the purpose of this Award is understood to be that which is of unusual individual merit for one below the age specified and is not to be judged in comparison with the work of more mature chemists.

 The Jury for the Award shall consist of the Chair-Elect of the Section and four members of the Section.
 The Chair-Elect shall be Chair of the Jury and shall appoint the other jurors.
 The Chair-Elect shall select them, giving consideration to representing the various chemical disciplines, e.g. as represented by the various divisions of the SOCIETY and to represent both industrial and academic interest.